Ebay Fraud

 On the other hand, if you are an eBay seller, you can further protect your auctions by placing a notice on your auctions page, declaring that you have the right to back out of the sale if you suspect potential fraud.

 The bottom line is that you don't want to let scammers ruin your eBay fun!
 Use good common sense, and a reasonable amount of caution, and everything should run smoothly.
-Report suspicious activity to eBay, and if a deal doesn’t feel right, simply back away from it and move on to the next auction.
+Report suspicious activity to eBay immediately Always remember that if a deal doesn’t feel right, simply back away from it and move on to the next auction.

 A healthy weight loss program.